yguitton/training-material/topics/genome-annotation/tutorials/comparison-braker-helixer-annotation/tutorial.md

 > <comment-title>Don't wait</comment-title>
 >
 > - This step will take a long time to complete: it could take several hours for this tutorial.
-While it's running, we can already schedule the following functional annotation steps.
+While it's running, we can already schedule the following steps.
 Galaxy will automatically execute them as soon as the structural annotation is ready.
 > - There are several reasons for this: the size of the genome, the quality and quantity of the RNA-Seq data, the supervised learning model for prediction, and more.
 {: .comment}